 Government guidelines suggest adults aim to do 150 minutes of moderate activity a week or 75 minutes of vigorous activity a week.
 The NHS website has different examples of activities you could try as well as free online exercise videos.
-This might sound like a lot but don’t be put off if you don’t feel you can manage this now.
-If you don’t do much physical activity, start small and build up slowly.
+This might sound like a lot, but don’t be put off if you don’t feel you can manage this now.
+Start small and build up slowly if you don’t do much physical activity.

-The guidelines also suggest doing strength building exercises at least two days a week.
-This could be yoga, pilates, weight lifting, wheeling a wheelchair or carrying heavy shopping bags, for example.
+The guidelines also suggest doing strength-building exercises at least two days a week.
+This could be yoga, pilates, weight lifting, wheeling a wheelchair, or carrying heavy shopping bags.

 Think about your current fitness levels, how much time you have to exercise, and what feels realistic to you.
 Anything you do to get active and reduce the amount of time you spend sitting or lying down is good.
-Remember that exercise doesn’t have to be about losing weight or changing your body shape.
+Remember that exercise isn’t about losing weight or changing your body shape.
 If you enjoy it and it makes you feel good, that’s important.

 Things to consider before getting started

 If you have a mental health condition, there may be factors that affect the amount or type of physical activity you can do.
 Here are some things you may need to consider.